 Myth: The more fat removed during liposuction, the better the result

 Fact: While removing as much fat as possible might sound like a good goal, when it comes to liposuction this is not the case.
 The more aggressive you are with fat removal from the targeted area, the higher the chances of risks occurring including lumps, bumps and contour irregularities.
-Specialists can remove up to 5 litres of fat per liposuction session.
+Doctors can remove up to 5 litres of fat per liposuction session.
 If another session is required in procedures such as Mega liposuction, they are generally spaced 4-5 days apart to allow for the body to recover.

 Now you are armed with a lot more facts than fiction when it comes to liposuction procedures!